casey/just/README.md

 testing... all tests passed!
 ```

-Recipes without dependencies will run in the order they’re given on the command line:
+Recipes without dependencies will run in the order they're given on the command line:

 ```sh
 $ just build sloc